Ontario College Graduate Certificate in Geographic Information Systems - Applications Specialist (Online)

-Fleming College is now offering its renowned GIS - Applications Specialist on-line beginning in September 2015.
+Fleming College is now offering its renowned GIS - Applications Specialist on-line.
 To be eligible, you must reside in Canada in order to access technical support.

 The Geographic Information Systems Application Specialist is the "wizard" who provides technical expertise to produce effective and useful plans and project reports through the applied use of technology.

 GIS Application Specialists help public and private sector agencies and organizations do effective planning to manage all aspects of the environment and community life.
 For example, you might work on natural resources, agriculture, or community health projects.
 You'll be collecting information, and then distilling it to be put into a form that specialists and technicians can use.
 It's a fast-growing field, with more industries relying on GIS tools and expertise than ever before.

 In this ten-month, post-graduate, intensive GIS program you will learn how to use current, high-end technology tools to collect, store, manipulate, analyze, interpret, and communicate geographic information within a variety of disciplines.